 [(2) repealed]

-(3) The Commissioner of Police shall, if the Commissioner for Fair Trading so requests, investigate an application received by the Commissioner for Fair Trading under section 9 and, as soon as practicable after completing the investigation, make a report to the Commissioner for Fair Trading on the investigation.
+(3) The Commissioner of Police shall, if the Commissioner so requests, investigate an application received by the Commissioner under section 9 and, as soon as practicable after completing the investigation, make a report to the Commissioner on the investigation.

 (4) As soon as practicable after the Commissioner receives an application and has the results of any investigation under this section, the Commissioner shall publish in a newspaper circulating generally throughout Western Australia a notice giving particulars of the application.

 [Section 10 amended by No. 57 of 1997 s.
 39(10); No. 55 of 2004 s.
-183.]
+183; No. 28 of 2006 s.
+86.]

 11. Objection to application